 A fund is a fiscal and accounting entity with a self-balancing set of accounts that the District uses to keep track of specific sources of funding and spending for a particular purpose.
 An appropriated fund is a collection of appropriated revenues and expenditures set up by congressional authority.
 The General Fund, referenced above, is the principal operating fund of the District, which is used to account for all financial resources except those required to be accounted for in another fund.
-The General Fund consists of three appropriated funds, Local, Dedicated Taxes, and Special Purpose Revenue (O-type or other) funds.
+The General Fund consists of three appropriated funds: Local, Dedicated Taxes, and Special Purpose Revenue (O-type or other) funds.

 The Local fund is funded by tax and non-tax revenues that are not earmarked for a particular purpose and are allocated to fund District programs during the annual budget process.
 The Dedicated Tax fund is funded by tax revenues dedicated by law to a particular agency for a particular purpose.
-The Special Purpose Revenue fund is used to account for proceeds for specific revenue sources (other than expendable trusts, special assessments, or major capital projects) that are legally restricted to expenditures for specified purposes.
+The Special Purpose Revenue fund is used to account for proceeds for specific non-tax revenue sources (other than expendable trusts, special assessments, or major capital projects) that are legally restricted to expenditures for specified purposes.

 An intra-District Fund is an accounting mechanism set up to track payments for services provided by one District agency to another District agency, similar to an internal service fund.
 Intra-District budgets represent agreements between two agencies whereby one agency purchases services from the other.
 The buying agency spends its own budget (Local, Special Purpose Revenue, Federal, or Private).
 The selling agency receives this expenditure as intra-District revenue, establishes intra-District budget authority, and spends against that authority to provide the service.
+Intra-District revenues and expenditures are not included in District-wide totals or in the financial plan because to do so would create a double-count.